Drako01/java-coderhouse--53330/ejercicios_complementarios/src/main/resources/ejercicios_04_sql.md

 # Datos iniciales:

 ```
-CREATE DATABASE IF NOT EXISTS pruebas;
+CREATE DATABASE IF NOT EXISTS coderhouse;
-USE pruebas;
+USE coderhouse;
 ```